corvusdeinanis/cuddlyspaceship/content/Research Problem and Sources.md

 posed in form of a question
 (contrast with hypothesis which is a tentative statement, an assumption)

-# Why is research problem required?
+# Why is Research Problem Required?
 - it acts as **introduction** to the reader
 - provides framework
 - contextualizes

 # Characteristics
 1. Must be important or necessary
 2. based on factual evidence (NOT HYPOTHETICAL)
 3. Must be relevant